richelbilderbeek/intro_r_course/docs/data_transformation/README.md

 !!!- info "Learning outcomes"

-    - Comfortable with the third and seventh chapter of [R for Data Science](https://r4ds.hadley.nz/)
+    - Comfortable with the third chapter of
+      [R for Data Science](https://r4ds.hadley.nz/)
     - Can use the pipe operator
     - Can use a filter
     - Can use the logical equal operator
-    - Can read a file

 ???- question "For teachers"